mecid/mecid.github.io/_posts/2023-05-10-file-importing-and-exporting-in-swiftui.md

 ```

 In the example above, we use the *fileMover* view modifier to present the file-moving dialog to the user.
 We should pass the file URL we want to move and can verify the result in the completion closure.

+Today we learned how to move, export and import files in SwiftUI views using a set of view modifiers.
+I enjoy the API it provides and how easy we can enable file management experience in our apps.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!